GodkuProjectReborn/DBLMF/README.md

 First you need [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

-Then make the file and a .csproj (provided in the wiki soon)
+Then make the file and a .csproj (will be provided in the wiki soon)

-Finally use `dotnet build` and if there are ANY errors make a [issue](https://github.com/GodkuProjectReborn/DBLMF/issues) and We will fix the example code and help troubleshoot
+Finally use `dotnet build` and if there are ANY errors make an [issue](https://github.com/GodkuProjectReborn/DBLMF/issues) and we will (hopefully) fix the example code and help troubleshoot it.